AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Use composer
 - [ ] Use json for tables
 - [ ] Change duplication check (Try to select the specific value from the database)
-- [ ] Add "Generate random id" button to the "Add target" menu
 - [ ] Use own exception class for error handling
-- [ ] Prevent comments from being deleted, when editing a config file
 - [ ] Sign archives
 - [ ] Separate database models
 - [ ] SSH login via web gui (https://github.com/liftoff/GateOne)